Anu-Kapoor/coding-test-adv-main/README.md

 **Core Application**

-The Express server, besides delivering whats required for React, should also provide an API endpoint that will return lists of photo URLs that are retrieved from a database.
+The Express server, besides delivering whats required for React, should also provide an API endpoint that will return lists of photo URLs that are retrieved from a database. #DONE except database

  Your React app should make a request to your API endpoint to retrieve a photo list.
-During this request the React app should show a loading state.
+During this request the React app should show a loading state. #DONE

   Once the photo list has been retrieved the loading state should dismiss and the first photo should be shown.
-The user should now be able to cycle through the photos using left and right arrow buttons.
-The user can use the UI to toggle between cat photos, shark photos, or both (when both selected they should arrive in a random order).
+The user should now be able to cycle through the photos using left and right arrow buttons.  #DONE

+  The user can use the UI to toggle between cat photos, shark photos, or both (when both selected they should arrive in a random order). #DONE

    After each change to the desired list the loading state should be shown just like during the initial load and a new request to the photo API endpoint should be made (i.e. Do not cache the photo lists).

 **Administrative Endpoints**